kinde-oss/kinde-java-sdk/kinde-springboot/kinde-springboot-core/README.md

 ### Gradle

-In order to use the SDK with a Gradle build process please use the following dependency.
+To use the SDK with a Gradle build, please include the following dependency.

 ```groovy
     configuration('com.kinde.spring:kinde-springboot-starter:2.0.0')